Takao Omori: Return to AJPW (2011–present)

 Omori's first match back as an official member of the AJPW roster took place on December 25, 2011, teaming up with Manabu Soya and Seiya Sanada in a loss to Akebono, Keiji Mutoh, and Super Delfin.
 On March 20, 2012, Omori and Soya defeated Dark Cuervo and Dark Ozz for the World Tag Team Championship.
 After losing the title to Joe Doering and Seiya Sanada on May 20, Omori and Soya, known collectively as "Get Wild", regained the title on June 17.
 They vacated the title on October 30, in time for the 2012 World's Strongest Tag Determination League.
 On November 30, Get Wild won the tournament to regain the title.
 On December 11, Soya unsuccessfully challenged Masakatsu Funaki for the Triple Crown Heavyweight Championship.
 As a result, Get Wild was forced to disband, despite still holding the World Tag Team Championship.
 Get Wild went on to lose the title to Burning (Go Shiozaki and Jun Akiyama) on March 17, 2013.
 Following Soya's resignation from AJPW, Omori revived his team with Akiyama, naming it "Wild Burning" in January 2014.
 On February 8, Wild Burning unsuccessfully challenged Evolution (Joe Doering and Suwama) for the World Tag Team Championship.
 On April 27, Omori won his first Champion Carnival, defeating Jun Akiyama in the finals.
 On June 15, Omori defeated Akiyama in a rematch to win the vacant Triple Crown Heavyweight Championship for the first time.
 On June 28, Omori became only the sixth "Quintuple Crown Champion" in All Japan history, when he and Akiyama defeated Joe Doering and Suwama to win the World Tag Team Championship.
 However, the next day, Omori lost the Triple Crown Heavyweight Championship to Suwama, ending his reign at just 14 days.
 After successfully defending the World Tag Team Championship against Akebono and Yutaka Yoshie on October 22, Omori and Akiyama vacated the title the following day in time for the 2014 World's Strongest Tag Determination League.
 They regained the title by winning the tournament on December 6, defeating Go Shiozaki and Kento Miyahara in the finals.
 Wild Burning's second reign ended on March 22, 2015, when they were defeated by Akebono and Yutaka Yoshie.
 On January 1, 2016, Omori was appointed to the All Japan Board of Directors.
 On December 18, the reunited Get Wild defeated Jake Lee and Kento Miyahara in the finals to win the 2016 World's Strongest Tag Determination League.
+Omori would continue to be a major presence in All Japan, winning several more Championships.
+In 2017, on a show dedicated to both his and Jun Akiyama's 25th anniversary as Professional Wrestlers, Omori and Akiyama would defeat Daisuke Sekimoto and Ryuji Ito for the vacant AJPW World Tag Team Championships, winning them one final time.
+In 2020 he would team with Black Menso-re and Carbell Ito to win the AJPW TV Six-Man Tag Team Championship.
+In 2022 he and fellow 1990s All Japan veteran Masao Inoue would capture the AJPW All Asia Tag Team Championship in a Four Way Tag Team Match also involving defending champions Seigo Tachibana and Yusuke Kodama, TAJIRI and Yoshi Tatsu, and Black Mensore and Carbell Ito.
+They'd hold the Championships for the rest of the year until the team of NOSAWA Rongai and Kendo Kashin defeated them for the titles at the following year's New Year Giant Series tour.
+In 2023 Omori would win his final championship to date when he, Black Mensore and Carbell Ito would win the AJPW TV Six-Man Tag Team Championship again.
+In 2024 Omori would appear for All Japan less frequently and would freelance on a more regular basis.